blynkkk/blynkkk.github.io/mobile/terminal.md

 your hardware had send to Blynk Cloud.
 This limit may be increased on Local Server with ```terminal.strings.pool.size``` property.

-You need to use special commands with this widget:
+You can use special commands with this widget:

 ```cpp
 // Print values, like Serial.print